 The GCSE science qualification will be achieved through the newly accredited Edexcel science specification developed in 2017.

-Students are introduced to Urdu starting with recognition of the alphabets and phonetics as well as basic reading and writing.
-This develops the basic understanding of the language.
 If a pupil is wishing to explore Urdu as a GCSE, the school will support them and enter them for the Edexcel board GCSE Urdu language.
 We encourage the students to develop independent learning which leads to many students completing the GSCE Urdu independently.